 In 2016, Do Wage Earners Still Want Labor Unions?

-The writer is director of the William Brennan Institute for Labor Studies at the University of Nebraska at Omaha.
+The author is director of the William Brennan Institute for Labor Studies at the University of Nebraska at Omaha.

 There are several possible explanations for decreasing density which may be related to only a 58 percent approval rating.
 Automation; the flight of employers overseas in search of ever cheaper sources of production; an outdated labor law that has no real penalties for significant and repeated violations; and an increase in sources that intentionally misconstrue what unions exist to do all contribute to the difference.